ebouchut/ebouchut.github.io/content/draft/2021-07-14-git_checkout_dash.md

----
-title: "Go to the previous branch with git checkout -"
+--- title: "Go to the previous branch with git checkout"
 date: 2021-07-14T11:02:48+02:00
 categories:
 - git